Lumosylva/Nilotica/README_EN.md

 ------

-**This project is still under development, please do not use it in a real production environment. **
+**This project has been suspended.
+This project is experimental in nature.
+Please do not use it in a real production environment.
+Please pay attention to the new project https://github.com/Homalos/Homalos **

 ### **1. Introduction**